Real Madrids fantastic Four Face Atletico Test - UrduPoint

 "It was a complete performance by the team from an attacking point of view, and we showed that with the right levels of commitment, we can do anything," explained Ancelotti after beating City in Manchester.

-That same sacrifice was lacking as Madrid lost 2-1 on Saturday against Real Betis in La Liga, with one eye on the Atletico clash and Bellingham serving a suspension.
+That same sacrifice was lacking as Madrid lost 2-1 on Saturday against Real Betis in La Liga, with one eye on the Atletico clash.

+"If we play like this we will not win on Tuesday," warned Ancelotti after the Betis defeat.

 - Crunching the numbers -

-The 15-time record winners of the top European club competition are favourites to progress against Atletico, whom they beat in the 2014 and 2016 finals, in no small part thanks to Mbappe's explosion.
+The 15-time record winners of the top European club competition are favourites to progress against Atletico, whom they beat in the 2014 and 2016 finals, in no small part thanks to Mbappe's rich vein of form.

 Ancelotti said the French striker had a chance of matching all-time Real Madrid top scorer Cristiano Ronaldo's legacy, as long as he worked hard.